marepilc/pydreamplet/docs/reference/utils/index.md

 print(adjusted_positions)  # Expected output: [2, 5, 7, 9, 11, 16, 18]
 ```

-Internally, the function reformulates each position as `x[i] = y[i] + i * distance`, reducing the spacing constraint to requiring that the sequence `y` is non-decreasing.
-A pooling algorithm is then applied to adjust the values while keeping each within its allowed interval.
+Internally, the function reformulates each position as `x[i] = y[i] + i * distance`, which reduces the spacing constraint to requiring that the sequence `y` is non-decreasing.
+A pooling algorithm is then applied to adjust the values while ensuring each remains within its allowed interval.